huggingface/datasets/datasets/narrativeqa/README.md

 ### Dataset Summary

-NarrativeQA is an English-lanaguage dataset of stories and corresponding questions designed to test reading comprehension.
+NarrativeQA is an English-lanaguage dataset of stories and corresponding questions designed to test reading comprehension, especially on long documents.

 ### Supported Tasks and Leaderboards